 We organize the rest of this paper as follows.
 Section II describes our data.
-Section III motivates our study by highlighting the role of initial conditions.
-Section IV predicts public status using initial conditions.
-Section V presents our main results comparing birth-matched public and private firms on growth, efficiency and survival.
-Section VI further explores the effect of public status on growth related to investment type and financial dependence.
-Section VII uses a cross-sectionally matched sample of public and private firms to show issues with expost matching.
-Section VIII concludes.
+Section III motivates our study by highlighting the role of initial conditions and predicts public status using initial conditions.
+Section IV describes our matching to create a matched sample of IPO firms and matched private firms.
+Section V presents our main results comparing birth-matched public and private firms on growth, efficiency, and survival.
+Section VI further explores the role of public status on growth related to selection and financial dependence.
+Section VII presents findings from robustness checks for different samples of firms and different types of investment.
+Section VIII uses a cross-sectionally matched sample of public and private firms to show issues with ex-post matching and to reconcile our results with previous results.
+Section IX concludes.